USB-C vs. USB-A vs. Micro-USB: Key Differences Explained

 usb a cable

-USB-A is the traditional rectangular connector that has been used for decades in computers, chargers, and other devices.
+USB Type-A (USB-A) is the traditional rectangular connector that has been used for decades in computers, chargers, and other devices.
 It comes in two sizes: standard and mini.

 Meanwhile, the mini USB-A port is typically seen on smaller devices like cameras and portable game consoles.
 However, it is gradually being replaced by Mini-USB Type B or Micro-USB ports.